Judge dismisses turnaround guru's racketeering case vs McKinsey

 “We are pleased that a court has yet again found Alix’s use of the court system to further his own agenda to be legally invalid,” said a statement from a McKinsey spokesman.

-McKinsey expanded in 2010 into bankruptcy consulting, which had been dominated by the AlixPartners, Alvarez & Marsal and FTI Consulting (FCN.N).
+McKinsey expanded in 2010 into bankruptcy consulting, which had been dominated by the AlixPartners, Alvarez & Marsal and FTI Consulting.

 Lawyers and other professionals seeking to work for a bankrupt company are required to disclose their connections to the company, its creditors and any other party in interest in a Chapter 11 case.